-The 2024 SUF RFP, Application, and Agency Standards are available electronically.
+The 2026 SUF RFP, Application, and Agency Standards are available electronically.
 Applications must be complete and documentation submitted in a timely manner to be eligible for consideration.

-Applicants not receiving an ATF grant in 2023 or who wish to apply for Opioid Settlement Funds must contact and meet with Christina Ashie Guidry (christinag@ucsjoco.org), UCS Director of Resource Allocation, to discuss the purpose of grant allocations and potential applicant eligibility.
+Applicants not receiving an SUF grant in 2025 or who wish to apply for Opioid Settlement Funds must contact and meet with Erika García Reyes (erikag@ucsjoco.org), UCS Director of Resource Allocation, to discuss the purpose of grant allocations and potential applicant eligibility.

 Applicants should be prepared to describe their proposed activities and total anticipated grant request.
-An on-site interview by DAC members and/or UCS staff may be required.
+An onsite interview by DAC members and/or UCS staff may be required.

-Johnson County Government and cities of DeSoto, Gardner, Leawood+, Lenexa+, Merriam, Mission, Olathe+, Overland Park+, Prairie Village+, Shawnee+ (+indicates jurisdictions also pooling OSF dollars)
+\Johnson County Government and cities of DeSoto, Gardner, Leawood+, Lenexa+, Merriam, Mission, Olathe+, Overland Park+, Prairie Village+, Shawnee+ (+indicates jurisdictions also pooling OSF dollars).